rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     rm /etc/nginx/sites-enabled/default

 Make a log directory for keystone and horizon under nginx, and set the proper permissions:
-(in this configuration nginx will run as the www-data user, the uwsgi keystone process as the keystone user and the horizon (django) uwsgi process as the horizon user)
+(in this configuration, nginx will run as the www-data user, the uwsgi keystone process runs as the keystone user and the horizon (django) uwsgi runs process as the horizon user)

     mkdir /var/log/nginx/keystone
     mkdir /var/log/nginx/horizon